digitalfabrik/integreat-app/docs/06-manual-builds.md

 ### Quick builds using a test signing key

 If you don't want to deal with the production signing key you can use the test singing JKS.

-First explicitly set the environment variables:
+Optionally, you can explicitly set the environment variables:

 ```bash
 export ORG_GRADLE_PROJECT_KEYSTORE_PATH=test.keystore